How To Prevent Shin Splints

 How do you prevent this from happening?

-Cross train.
 Overuse injuries develop because of a continuous repetitive strain.
-Be sure you are working some other activities into your program.
+Be sure you are working some other activities in your program.

 Don’t worry, we’re here to help!